Associate Dean over Graduate Admissions: Brian Barton

 The University generally does not issue I-20 or DS-2019 visa documents for international non-degree students.
 Direct questions related to international students and non-degree study to the Center for Global Engagement (CGE@fsu.edu).

 For more details, see the "Academic Regulations and Procedures" chapter of this Graduate Bulletin.

 Transient Graduate Students

-A graduate student seeking a degree from a university other than Florida State University may register for coursework at the graduate level as a transient student.
-Transient students must receive prior approval from their graduate deans for the courses to be taken for transfer to their home institutions.
-The transient application, with approved signatures, must be submitted to the Office of Admissions.
-Transient applications can be found at http://admissions.fsu.edu.
+A graduate student seeking a degree from a university other than Florida State University may register for coursework at the graduate level as a non-degree transient student at Florida State University.
+Transient students must receive prior approval from their graduate deans at their home institution for any courses taken at Florida State University for transfer to their home institutions.
+The transient application, with approved signatures, must be submitted to the Office of Graduate Admissions.
+Transient applications can be found at https://admissions.fsu.edu/.